gabegaster/python_cron_wrapper/README.md

-###What###
+###What
 Import this decorator and cron will only email you when the method first fails and then when it starts working again, giving a report of the number of fails and error logs.

-###Why###
+Instead of 58 email messages, cron will now only email you once when it fails the first time, and once when it stops failing -- with a single report of all the fails.

+###Why
 Helpful if you do not want to get 58 emails if a site you are scraping is down for 58 minutes.

-###It's easy###
+###It's easy
 Just add the cron_manager decorator, to let cron quietly, smartly and succinctly report errors.

     from cron_manager import cron_manager